 What´s the quality of camping equipment offered on Inca Trail?

 Orange Nation offers the highest quality camping equipment.
-Our 4 person tents are spacious and only sleep 2 people and a comfortable foam mattress.
+Our 4 person tents are spacious and only sleep 2 people with a comfortable foam mattress.
 We also bring our own portable toilet along the trek which is much cleaner than the facilities provided by the government.
-We also have rent out walking sticks and a Therma rest mattress should you need it.
+We also rent out walking sticks and Therma rest mattresses if should you need it.

 Fitness and Altitude Sickness on the Inca Trail